d-plaindoux/suitcase/README.md

 Matching by equality
 --------------------

-The pattern matching offers a simple mechanism for simple object selection based on intrinsic equality.
+This pattern matching offers a simple mechanism for simple object selection based on intrinsic equality.
-This is available also for basic values like boolean, integers etc.
+This is available for basic values like boolean, integers etc. and POJOs.

-The instance the following sample checks is an integer is <tt>O</tt> or not.
+For instance the following sample checks if an integer is <tt>O</tt> or not.

 <pre>
   final Match&lt;Integer, Boolean> isZero = Match.&lt;Integer, Boolean>match().